kausko/JAutoLayout/README.md

 Then, add the following to the `dependencies` section:

-    implementation 'com.github.kausko.JAutoLayout:main-SNAPSHOT'
+    implementation 'com.github.kausko.JAutoLayout:-SNAPSHOT'

 **Notes:**
 - Only works with Java 17 and above
-- The `main-SNAPSHOT` version is the latest commit on the main branch.
+- The `-SNAPSHOT` version is the latest commit on the main branch.
 It can be replaced with a specific commit hash or tag.
 - For Kotlin DSL, use `url = uri("https://jitpack.io")` and `implementation(...)`.

 ## Usage